Asymptotic power spectra and visibilities of damped mixed modes

 We conclude that the asymmetric peaks of the mixed modes are caused by the phase shift accumulated by the part of the wave transmitted through the evanescent zone and back, compared to the part directly reflected at it.
 It is therefore an important feature of the oscillations, which is also expected to occur in the PSD of real stars, although it is probably not resolvable.
 In that sense, the approach to estimating the power spectrum presented in Sect. \ref{sect: Synthetic power spectrum} contains more information than a sum of symmetric Lorentz functions, which explains the skewness of the peaks in Fig. \ref{fig: IRE_Lorentz_2cavities}.

 Note that in Appendix \ref{app: Power spectral density}, we discuss another cause of asymmetry of the peaks in the power spectrum, which is neglected in the rest of this study.
-This other type of asymmetry even occurs in the power spectrum of the single-cavity configuration (see Fig. \ref {fig: IRE_Lorentz_1cavity_crossterm}) and corresponds to the interference of $a_{\rm RT}$ (or $a_{\rm p,RT}$) and $a_{\rm exci}$ at the upper boundary of the p-mode cavity.
-As such, it can be expressed as an additional factor to the internal resonance enhancement factor, similar to Eq. \eqref{eq: asymmetric IRE} (see Eqs. \eqref{eq: normalized PSD cross term 1 cavity} and \eqref{eq: normalized PSD cross term 2 cavities}).
+This other type of asymmetry even occurs in the power spectrum of the single-cavity configuration (see Fig. \ref {fig: IRE_Lorentz_1cavity_crossterm}) and can be expressed as an additional factor to the internal resonance enhancement factor, similar to Eq. \eqref{eq: asymmetric IRE} (see Eqs. \eqref{eq: normalized PSD cross term 1 cavity} and \eqref{eq: normalized PSD cross term 2 cavities}).